Stephen Trimberger

 Stephen "Steve" Trimberger (born 1955) is an American computer scientist, electrical engineer, philanthropist, and prolific inventor with 250 US utility patents as of August 26, 2021.
 He is a DARPA program manager of the microsystems technology office.

 Education

-Trimberger grew up in Sacramento, California, and earned his B.S. in Engineering and Applied Science from the California Institute of Technology (Caltech) and M.S. in Information and Computer Science from the University of California at Irvine.
+Trimberger grew up in Sacramento, California, and earned his B.S. in Engineering and Applied Science from the California Institute of Technology (Caltech) and M.S. in Information and Computer Science from the University of California, Irvine.
 He later got his Ph.D. from the California Institute of Technology in 1983, after defending his thesis on the Automated Performance Optimization of Custom Integrated Circuits.

 While attending Caltech, Trimberger joined the Planet-Crossing Asteroid Survey (PCAS) project with principal investigator Gene Shoemaker, operated by Eleanor "Glo" Helin.
 PCAS searched for asteroids that could potentially impact planets, including Earth.
 In recognition of his contributions to this project, minor planet 2990 was named "Trimberger."